 As is our tradition, on the final Friday of month on twitter under the hashtag #fridaygeotrivia we run a geotrivia contest.
 Afterwards we post the answers here on the blog.
-See past monthly geotrivia questions and answers.
+See below for how to play.

 The November 2021 geotrivia question:

 Last month we asked about multi-national rivers, and this month we’re staying with the water theme.
 This month we ask you to name countries that share one or more “large” transboundary lakes.
 An obvious example is the United States (US) and Canada (CA).
 The border between the two crosses numerous very large lakes like Lake Superior, Lake Huron, Lake Ontario (all part of “The Great Lakes”).

 But what qualifies as “large”?
 That’s obviously a subjective term, but for our purposes the lake must be at least 25km long.
 So while the border between the UK and Ireland crosses several lakes, we would not count them as “large”.

 To get full points you need to name the countries with emoji flags, the lake(s) and the #fridaygeotrivia hash tag.